playola-radio/playola-player-swift/README.md

 ## License

-[Add your license information here]
+MIT

 ## Contact

-For questions or support, please contact [your contact information].
+For questions or support, please contact `brian -at - playola.fm`.